wdporter/acim/src/workbook/part-i/20-i-am-determined-to-see/index.md

 This approach has been intentional, and very carefully planned.
 We have not lost sight of the crucial importance of the reversal of your thinking.
 The salvation of the world depends on it.
-Yet you will not see if you regard yourself as being coërced, and if you give in to resentment and opposition.
+Yet you will not see if you regard yourself as being coerced, and if you give in to resentment and opposition.

 ::: details Annotations